jzombie/rust-simd-r-drive/README.md

 [SIMD R Drive Extensions](./extensions/) provide additional functionality.

-Here’s the updated **Python Language Bindings** section with an added sentence about platform support, consistent with your earlier README wording — professionally stated but firm:

----

 ## Python Language Bindings

 [Experimental Python bindings](./bindings/python) are available for integrating with Python applications.